ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

 **Price and commercial conditions** <br>
-The prices for Minilift two-stop lifts basically depend on the size of the cab.
-It is possible to order from a Minilift lift with a cab for a single person to two people plus a wheelchair.
-The lowest-priced model costs about $ 15,000, including installation.
+The prices of the Minilift two-stop elevators basically depend on the size of the cab.
+It is possible to order from a Minilift elevator with a cab for a single person to two people plus a wheelchair.
+The lowest-priced model costs about $ 15,000, installation services included.

-In general, the payment is divided into three installments.
+Usualy, the payment is divided into three installments.
 The first installment is paid upon closing the contract, a second installment is paid on delivery of the equipment to the customer's home and a last installment is paid at the end of the installation of the equipment.

 The commissioning of the dealers and concultants is paid in the same proportion as the division of the installments.